-The management of risk is an important aspect of Dexus's activities, and the group has a dedicated risk function led by the Head of Risk who has direct access to the Chief Executive Officer and Non-Executive Directors.
+The management of risk is an important aspect of Dexus's activities, and the group has a dedicated risk function led by the Head of Risk who has direct access to the Group CEO & Managing Director and Non-Executive Directors

-The Board has established the Board Risk Committee to oversee risk management at Dexus and this is supported by the senior executives.
+The Board has established the Board Risk and Compliance Committee to oversee risk management at Dexus and this is supported by the senior executives.

-The ongoing effectiveness of the Risk Management Framework is reported on a quarterly basis to the Corporate Executive Committee and Board Risk Committee
+The ongoing effectiveness of the Risk Management Framework is reported on a quarterly basis to the Executive Committee and Board Risk and Compliance Committee.

-The Board Risk Committee reviews (and endorses to the Board) Dexus's Risk Management Framework and Policy and Compliance Management framework at least annually, in accordance with its Terms of Reference
+The Board Risk and Compliance Committee reviews (and recommends to the Board for approval) Dexus's Risk Management Framework & Policy and Compliance Management Framework at least annually, in accordance with its Charter.

-The Board Risk Committee assesses the soundness of Dexus's risk management framework, considers contemporary and emerging risks and operates with due regard for Dexus's Risk Appetite Statement.
+The Board Risk and Compliance Committee assesses the soundness of Dexus's risk management framework, considers contemporary and emerging risks and operates with due regard for Dexus's Risk Appetite Statement.